flowroute/flowroute-sdk-v3-python/README.md

 ```
 #### Credentials

 In **demo.py**, replace `basic_auth_user_name` with your API Access Key and `basic_auth_password` with your API Secret Key from the [Flowroute Manager](https://manage.flowroute.com/accounts/preferences/api/).
-Note that in our example, we are accessing them as environment variables.
+Note that in our example, we are accessing your Flowroute credentials as environment variables.
 To learn more about setting environment variables, see [How To Read and Set Environmental and Shell Variables](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps).

 ```python
 # Set up your api credentials